mrrocks/simpletastic/README.md

 Simplestastic is a super lightweight framework (actually just **a few lines** of code) written in Sass that greatly simplifies the creation of fluid grids on responsive enviroments.
 It is designed for people tired of complex frameworks with tons of, sometimes, useless options, who want to write something quick and simple.

-Forget about calculating weird percentages or using some magic numbers, inspired by [this article](http://csswizardry.com/2013/02/responsive-grid-systems-a-solution/) by Harry Roberts, instead of defining a class name like `.span-3` or `.large-6`, which has little meaning and is not very easy to memorize, let Simpletastic abstract these widths into comprehensible human-friendly fractions.
+Forget about calculating weird percentages or using magic numbers, inspired by [this article](http://csswizardry.com/2013/02/responsive-grid-systems-a-solution/) by Harry Roberts, instead of defining a class name like `.span-3` or `.large-6`, which has little meaning and is not very easy to memorize, let Simpletastic abstract these widths into comprehensible human-friendly fractions.
 For example: you can have 3 columns of which every one is **one third** of the available space `@include column (1, 3)`, or **one half** `@include column (1, 2)`, or even **four twelfths** `@include column (4, 12)`.
 Any combination that suits your needs is possible.

 ### Requirements